Time-Sensitive Opportunity

 FAQ

-Often the math doesn't work for an Edge engagement at that level — you're better served by filing directly through your customs broker or self-filing through ACE.
-We'll happily walk you through that path on a brief call and recommend a partner if needed.
+Often the math doesn't work for an Edge engagement at that level — you're better served by filing directly through your licensed customs broker.
+We'll walk you through that path on a brief discovery call if useful.
 No charge for the conversation.

-A successful government appeal could stay the refund process, but it's unlikely to reverse the underlying claim.
-The appeal deadline is early June 2026; experts widely expect the refund window to remain open.
-Edge will adjust strategy quickly if circumstances change — engagement letters allow for it.
+A successful government appeal could stay the refund process or otherwise affect timing.
+The appeal deadline is early June 2026.
+Edge will adjust strategy quickly if circumstances change; engagement letters allow for it.
+We are not a law firm — ultimate legal analysis of appeal outcomes is for your trade counsel.

 No. The Supreme Court ruling and the CAPE refund process apply only to the 2025 IEEPA tariffs.
 Section 232 (national security) and Section 301 (China) tariffs remain in full force and are unaffected.
-Section 122 surcharge tariffs (10%, effective February 24, 2026) are also separate and currently sunset on July 24, 2026 unless extended.
+Section 122 surcharge tariffs (10%, effective February 24, 2026) are separate and currently scheduled to sunset in mid-2026 unless extended — confirm current status with counsel.

-For a clean Phase 1 engagement: typically 4–8 weeks from intake to filing acceptance, plus 60–90 days for CBP refund issuance.
-If we're financing the receivable, capital can be structured in parallel and made available before the CBP refund actually lands.
-Larger and more complex engagements stretch longer; we'll scope it precisely after the intake call.
+For a clean Phase 1 engagement: typically 4–8 weeks from intake to filing acceptance, plus 60–90 days for CBP refund deposit (longer for complex multi-entity portfolios).
+If receivable financing is structured, capital can be arranged in parallel and made available before the CBP deposit lands.
+We scope precisely after the intake call.

-Standard Edge: a milestone retainer plus a success fee tied to recovery.
-Both are capped against deliverables.
-We discuss specifics at the intake call so you know exactly what's at stake before any commitment.
+Two components: a defined-scope retainer (typically a fixed engagement fee covering the entry-by-entry audit and quantification work) plus a success fee tied to recovered amounts.
+Both are scoped against deliverables and disclosed in writing before any commitment.
+We discuss specifics on the intake call so you know exactly what's at stake.

 The window won't stay open forever.